labgrid-project/labgrid/doc/configuration.rst

 The :any:`RawNetworkInterfaceDriver` allows "raw" control of a network interface (such as Ethernet or WiFi).

-The labgrid-raw-interface helper (``helpers/labgrid-raw-interface``) needs to be installed in the PATH and usable via sudo without password.
+The labgrid-raw-interface helper (``labgrid/helpers/raw_interface.py``, installed as ``<prefix>/bin/labgrid-raw-interface``) needs to be usable via sudo without password.
 A configuration file ``/etc/labgrid/helpers.yaml`` must be installed on hosts exporting network interfaces for the RawNetworkInterfaceDriver, e.g.:

 .. code-block:: yaml